PaulGilchrist/kubernetes-example/aks-demo/README-AKS.md

 helm upgrade --install ingress-nginx ingress-nginx --repo https://kubernetes.github.io/ingress-nginx --namespace ingress-nginx --create-namespace
 ```

-5) Go to a folder containing your-certificate.key and your-certificate.crt, and add them to Kubernetes as a secret
+5) Go to a folder containing your-certificate.key and your-certificate.crt, and add them to Kubernetes as a secret.
+If public DNS is not configured for these names already, optionally add them to your local `hosts` file.

 ```
 kubectl create secret tls company-cert --key <your-certificate.key filename> --cert <your-certificate.crt filename>